EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: Experimental Results

 \subsection{Limitations}

-While EvoGPT generates decent results across the chosen benchmarks, our approach has some limitations.
+While EvoGPT generates impressive results across the Defects4J benchmark, it suffers from the following limitations.

-\begin{itemize} \item \textbf{Runtime.} One notable limitation of our framework lies in its computational cost.
-Although the initial population generation is executed asynchronously, generating 25 diverse unit test candidates using OpenAI's API remains time-consuming, particularly for large and complex classes.
-This step introduces non-trivial latency due to API response times.
-Furthermore, the evolutionary optimization phase, despite being efficient in navigating the search space, also incurs a significant runtime per generation, as each candidate must be evaluated through instrumentation, compilation, and coverage and mutation analysis.
-As a result, the end-to-end test generation process for a single source class can be relatively slow, which may limit scalability in large-scale or time-constrained testing scenarios.
+\textbf{Runtime.} As shown in Table~\ref{tab:cost-runtime}, EvoGPT requires significant computational cost.
+Although the initial population generation is executed asynchronously, generating 25 diverse unit test suites using OpenAI's API remains time-consuming, particularly for large and complex classes.
+Furthermore, the evolutionary population optimization process also incurs a significant runtime per generation since computing our fitness function requires instrumenting, compiling, and running each test to perform coverage and mutation analysis.
+As a result, the end-to-end test generation process for a single source class can be slower than the baselines, which may limit scalability in large-scale or time-constrained testing scenarios.

-\item \textbf{Monetary cost.} Our framework relies heavily on LLM-based generation throughout the test synthesis process: initializing with 25 unique test suites per class and further invoking the model for assertion enhancement during mutation.
-While this design maximizes test diversity and semantic richness, it comes with a tangible monetary cost due to many API calls to commercial LLM providers (OpenAI in our case).
-As such, the per-class cost of test generation may be prohibitive at scale, especially in industrial settings with hundreds or thousands of classes. \end{itemize}
+\textbf{Monetary cost.} Our system relies on LLM-based test generation for generating the initial population of 25 unique test suites and for generating tests to escape plateaus.
+This comes with a tangible monetary cost due to API calls to commercial LLM providers (OpenAI in our case), as seen in Table~\ref{tab:cost-runtime}.
+As such, the per-class cost of test generation may be prohibitive at scale, especially in industrial settings with hundreds or thousands of classes.
+However, in such settings one may select an open-source free LLM model to reduce costs.

+\textbf{Evolutionary budget vs. wall-clock time.} To isolate the algorithmic contributions in EvoGPT, we controlled our experiments using a fixed evolutionary budget (generations and population size) rather than wall-clock time.
+With the exception of the plateau escaping step, EvoGPT's runtime per generation is similar to that of EvoSuite.
+However, the initial population generation process of EvoGPT is significantly slower, which may limit its applicability in time-constrained environments, e.g., CI/CD pipelines with strict time restrictions.
+However, for nightly builds or safety-critical validation where coverage is paramount, the overhead of EvoGPT is viable and worth the gains in fault detection.